 The Parfumerie Galimard is right outside the village gates (near to the bus stop).
 You can shop for fancy soaps and souvenirs here – a good chance to stock up on gifts for people at home.

-4) Indulge with a meal in a first-rate restaurants
+4) Treat yourself with a meal in a first-rate restaurants

 With Chateau Eza and La Chèvere d’Or, the small village of Èze offers not one but two Michelin-starred restaurants (one and two stars respectively) in the area.
 Do make sure to book a reservation ahead of time if you want to eat at either of those restaurants with their gorgeous views (and be prepared for a hefty price tag).